 Denton County Greenbelt Plan

 Denton County is rapidly urbanizing - - with growth and development expected to continue.
 The County is transforming from a largely farming and ranching setting, to one with a more urban character as the County’s population is expected to reach over 1 million by 2030.
-Our goal is to develop a county-wide plan to guide the preservation of greenbelts and the adjacent natural areas within the watersheds of our local lakes - - the source of our drinking water.
-(Learn about other ways to protect watersheds here.)
+Our goal is for the county-wide Plan to guide the preservation of

 Greenbelts, floodplains, streams, riparian areas and wetlands perform the vital function of filtering out pollutants (such as sediments, pesticides, fertilizers, and other harmful chemicals) from entering the streams and waterways, thereby safeguarding the quality of water entering our water supply lakes.
 Preserved greenbelts also provide an excellent opportunity to enhance the quality of life for residents by establishing hike and bike trails for recreation, and in some cases can increase property values for nearby homes.
-The Denton County Greenbelt Plan will serve as a planning document, providing guidelines and opportunities for communities, developers, and residents to coordinate the planning and preservation of multiuse greenbelts according to a common vision.
+The Denton County Greenbelt Plan serves as a guide for communities, developers, and residents to coordinate the planning and preservation of multiuse greenbelts according to a common vision.

-The Plan identifies 137 miles of stream corridor length that are currently protected by municipal ordinance, or managed by state or federal agencies.
-However, there are nearly 1,000 miles of stream corridor length that lack protection and may be vulnerable to changing land uses and development.
-Within the Plan, these stream corridors are classified as Greenbelt Opportunities (Primary and Secondary).
+The Plan identifies 137 miles of stream corridor length that are currently protected, while nearly 1,000 miles of stream corridor length that lack protection and may be vulnerable to changing land uses and development.
 These stream corridors need special attention and preservation to protect the quality of water and to ensure other benefits for future generations.
 A compelling fact: it is much more cost effective to protect greenbelts and stream corridors now - - rather than restore greenbelts and stream corridors after they have been lost to nearby development.
 Once they are gone, they are gone forever!